jal004/KeebCompanion/README.md

      /KeebCompanion/KeebieGeebies
      /KeebCompanion/KeebTimer
      ```
-2. Then, open the directory corresponding to the desired application to run on GitHub and follow the provided 'Setup' section in that directory.
+3. Then, find the directory corresponding to the desired application on GitHub and follow the provided 'Setup' section in that directory in order to connect MySQL to the application.
    - This step is only required for the first usage of each application.
-3. Run the following command in the directory of the desired application to start that application:
+4. Run the following command from your terminal in the directory of the desired application to start that application:
    ```
    npm run start-app
    ```
+5. To exit any of the apps, execute 'Ctrl+C' in your terminal, then enter 'Y' followed by the 'Enter' key to close the app.